 - Try a few direct-mail marketing pieces or go around and hand door hangers in your neighborhoods.

 - Create a local marketing campaign to help raise awareness for a nonprofit, a cause, an event, a holiday, giveaway.
 Something that can run for 30-days and ends with a final outcome.
-(Certain amount of money raised, a winner, an ending promotion).
+(A certain amount of money raised, a winner, an ending promotion).

 There are lots of ways to marketing your business.
 Pick a 1 or 2 to start with and then add more from there.
 I would not recommend you do them all at once or even do them all.
 Find ones that work best for you and your business, continue those marketing strategies.